-Via a constellation of intervention, instruction, motivation, and social events, AHF supports, trains, empowers and challenges women to acquire and maintain their chief financial asset: their home.
-Our programs provide home repair services, replace appliances, furnishings, and groceries, and provide utility payments.
-AHF teaches application, delivers home repair instruction and cultivates proficiency in non-traditional skills and traditionally male-dominated careers (carpentry, electrical, and plumbing).
-We align life skills with tools so that our work reduces anxiety about responsibility for home repair and preservation.
+Via a constellation of intervention, instruction, motivation, and social events, WUCN supports, trains, empowers and challenges women to acquire and maintain their chief financial asset: their home.
+Our programs provide basic home repair services, appliances, furnishings, groceries, and utility payments to qualified recipients.
+WUCN cultivates basic proficiency in non-traditional skills in traditionally male-dominated home repair disciplines, i.e., carpentry, electrical, and plumbing, etc. We align life skills with tools so that our work reduces anxiety about responsibility for home repair and preservation.
 Additionally, we work with contractors who help emphasize and adhere to ethics, laws, codes, and proper home repair protocol.

-Media Campaigns that focus on Issues affecting home life
+Media Campaigns that focus on Issues Affecting Women and Home Life

 As a future initiative, WUCN will provide transitional housing for women and their children in several areas of Birmingham and outlining counties.
 Our organization infuses hope and instruction, increasing mental health and financial stability.

 The Women Under Construction Network parallels life effectively through actual tools and home repair.
 This method of “real home repair” is demonstrated through television, internet, webcasts, radio, print media, campaigns, and motivational events.
 Additionally, WUCNetwork establishes partnerships with other non-profits and for-profit corporations to deliver a foundational, timeless message of home and life repair.
 Our mission of Repairing Homes, Building Women, Changing Lives is appropriate in every woman’s world, no matter their ethnicity, culture, age, or socioeconomic status.
 Ultimately, the WUCN message at its core will motivate, educate, empower women AND glorify God.